Last Updated on January 31, 2022 by Lori

 Lantern Tours – A guided nighttime tour of the chasm

 Rappelling Tour – Rappel a 30 ft, 80 ft and then a 200 ft traverse

-Hmmm…Well, I know my husband doesn’t like heights so the Adventure Trail, Rock Climbing and Rappelling Tour was out – although my daughter would LOVE this tour!
+Hmmm…Well, I know my husband doesn’t like heights so the Adventure Trail, Rock Climbing, and Rappelling Tour were out – although my daughter would LOVE this tour!

 And it’s not nighttime so the Lantern Tour is out – but it did sound interesting!!

 We opted for the Good ‘ole fashioned – Classic Tour!